-The AAFP encourages the utilization of performance measures that are consistent with the criteria described below for evaluating and improving patient care.
+The AAFP encourages the utilization of performance measures that are consistent with the criteria described below for evaluating and improving health, health care, and cost.

-The AAFP participates in the development of performance measures by nominating family physicians to represent the membership on workgroups pertinent to Family Medicine.
-This work is accomplished primarily through the American Medical Association-sponsored Physician Consortium for Performance Improvement.
-The Consortium has developed Physician Performance Measurement Sets which offer clinical performance tools to support physicians in their efforts to enhance quality of patient care.
+The AAFP participates in the review, development, endorsement, and harmonization of performance measures by nominating family physicians to represent the membership on workgroups pertinent to family medicine.
+This work is accomplished primarily through the NQF, CQMC, CMS, and others as appropriate.

 The following criteria shall be used by the AAFP to evaluate the need, quality and acceptability of a performance measure.

-Grounded in science.
-The measure should be evidence-based, explicit, and reflect the degree of scientific certainty.
+Evidence-Based.
+The measure should be grounded in science, explicit, and reflect the degree of scientific certainty.
 The aim of the measure should be to improve outcomes that are meaningful to patients.
-When intermediate processes of care are assessed, the causal pathway to improved patient-oriented outcomes should be strong.
+When intermediate clinical outcomes or processes of care are assessed, the causal pathway to improved patient-oriented outcomes should be strong.

 Substantial potential for improvement.
 A significant gap should exist between optimal and current performance and/or a disparity in care across population groups should be demonstrated.
 The gap or disparity should be amenable to substantial improvement by means of feasible interventions.

 Severity and prevalence.
-The condition and its prevalence in the population should be significant enough to justify targeting the condition for improvement.
+The severity of the condition and its prevalence in the population should be significant enough to justify targeting the condition for improvement.

 Substantial impact.
-The measure should be patient-centered, and address a nathional health priority or hold the potential for substantial impact on the health status, health outcomes, and satisfaction of individual patients and be capable of maintaining and/or improving the health of a community or population of patients.
+The measure should be patient-centered, and address a nathional health priority or hold the potential for substantial impact on the health status, health outcomes, and/or health care experience of individual patients or populations.

 Relevant.
 The measure should be important to physicians and their patients, should be kept up-to-date to reflect current knowledge and science and should be amenable to evaluation.

-Accurate and reliable.
-The measure should be clearly defined, reliable, and consistent across different practice settings.
+Reliability.
+The measure should be clearly defined, reproducible, and consistent across different practice settings.

-Valid.
-The measure is scientifically valid and based on high quality evidence of efficacy and effectiveness, and accurately represents the concept of interest.
-There is face validity, indicating obvious appropriateness or agreement by experts; and, construct validity, indicating a comprehensive picture of the care being provided.
-Comparisons should be statistically valid, risk-adjusted and account for differences in denominator populations or patient settings.
-The translation of best evidence of effectiveness into practice.
+Validity.
+The measure is consistent with high quality evidence of efficacy and effectiveness, and accurately represents the concept of interest.
+There is face validity, indicated by obvious appropriateness or agreement by experts.
+The measure also has construct validity, depicting a comprehensive picture of the care being provided.
+Comparisons should be statistically valid, risk-adjusted, and account for differences in denominator populations or patient settings.
+The measure should demonstrate the translation of best evidence of effectiveness into practice.
 The measure should be tested and validated at the level of care in which it is applied.

 Precisely defined and specified.
 The measure specifications should include:

-Easily interpreted.
-The measure can be interpreted consistently by those using the information.
+Transparency.
+The measure can be easily and consistently interpreted by those using the information.

 Improvement attainable.
 The health outcome goal of the measure can be achieved, or an improvement can be accomplished, in the settings in which it is applied.

 Reasonable cost.
-The measure should not impose an inappropriate financial burden on those collecting the data.
-The cost of collecting the data and affecting improvements should be justified by impact on patient-oriented outcomes.
+The measure should not impose an inappropriate financial cost burden on those collecting the data and implementing improvements.
+Any costs of collecting the data and affecting improvements should be justified by impact on patient-oriented outcomes.
 There should be alignment between the cost of data measurement and performance improvement and funds dedicated to these processes.